UniDi/unidi.github.io/docs/03-Basic Principles/04-Construction-Methods.md

     Container.Bind<Foo>().FromNew();
     ```

+### FromInstance
-1. **FromInstance** - Add a given instance to the container.
+1. `.FromInstance()` - Add a given instance to the container.
 Note that the given instance will not be injected in this case.
 If you also want your instance to be injected at startup, see [QueueForInject](#dicontainer-methods-queueforinject)

     ```csharp
     Container.Bind<Foo>().FromInstance(new Foo());